Golf Tutorials

 This is arguably the single biggest mental mistake amateurs make, and it’s a direct cause of topped shots.
 You look at the ball sitting on the ground and think, "I need to get that thing up in the air."
 So, you instinctively try to scoop it or lift it with your hands and "help" it skyward.
 But golf clubs are designed to work exactly the opposite way.

-You have 14 clubs in your bag, and each has a specific loft built into it for one reason: to get the ball airborne for you. you Don't need to help it.
+You have 14 clubs in your bag, and each has a specific loft built into it for one reason: to get the ball airborne for you.
+You don't need to help it.
 For an iron shot to fly high and true, you must hit down on it.
 The club's downward strike compresses the ball against the face and allows the loft to launch it upward.
 By trying to scoop it, you move the low point of your swing behind the ball, ensuring the club is already on its way up by the time it gets there - the perfect recipe for a top.

 How to Fix It: Learn to Love the Divot